sitrox/workhorse/README.md

 ### Resetting jobs

-Jobs in a state other than `waiting` are either being processed or else already in a dead-end state such as `succeeded` and won't be performed again.
+Jobs in a state other than `waiting` are either being processed or else already in a final state such as `succeeded` and won't be performed again.
 Workhorse provides an API method for resetting jobs in the following cases:

 * A job has succeeded or failed (states `succeeded` and `failed`) and needs to